Sharjah vs Dubai: Complete Cost Comparison 2026

 For gratuity, any employee who completes at least one year of continuous service earns gratuity on basic salary for the years served — 21 days’ pay per year for the first five years and 30 days per year thereafter.
 Under Federal Decree-Law 33/2021 (effective 2 February 2022) the old sliding scale that cut gratuity for resignation before five years was abolished, so resigning no longer reduces your entitlement for completed years.
 For mortgages, DBR caps and LTV limits vary by buyer type (UAE national, GCC, expat) and property value.
 Property fees include DLD registration, trustee fees, agent commission, and often mortgage registration.
 Rent vs buy outcomes depend on holding period, appreciation, and opportunity cost.
 School fee projections use KHDA fee frameworks and typical annual increases; actual costs vary by school and grade.

-Gratuity: If you resign after 3 years with AED 15,000 basic (unlimited contract), you receive 21 days’ basic per year for the first 5 years.
+Gratuity: If you resign after 3 years with AED 15,000 basic, you receive 21 days’ basic per year for the first 5 years (resigning no longer reduces gratuity).
 Three years × (21/365) × (15,000 × 12) ≈ AED 31,068.
 After 5 years, the rate becomes 30 days per year.
 Mortgage: At 50% DBR, a AED 25,000 monthly income with AED 3,000 existing commitments allows roughly AED 9,500 per month for a mortgage, depending on rates and tenure.
 Property fees: On a AED 2M purchase, 4% DLD transfer fee is AED 80,000; add trustee, agent, and optional mortgage registration per our property-fees calculator.

 Are calculator results legally binding?
 No. They are illustrative.
 Gratuity, mortgage eligibility, and visa decisions depend on your contract, bank, or authority.
 Always confirm with your employer, lender, or official sources.